Laura McPhee: Work

 McPhee is noted for her large-scale photographs of landscapes and portraits of people who live and work in them.
 McPhee's work is concerned with place and the ways we define and manage our relationship to the land.
 McPhee's work has been exhibited both in the United States and abroad.

 Her body of work River of No Return was exhibited at the Boston Museum of Fine Arts in 2006 and at Kansas City's Kemper Museum of Contemporary Art in 2013.
 A monograph of the same title was published by Yale University Press in 2008.
 Her first monograph, No Ordinary Land (in collaboration with Virginia Beahan) was published by Aperture in 1998.

-McPhee's most recent book, published by Yale University Press in 2014,The Home and the World: A View of Calcutta, explores the weight of colonialism through images of the architecture of that city and portraits of passersby.
-An essay by Alan Thomas about this work appears in Places Journal.
+McPhee's most recent book, The Home and the World: A View of Calcutta (2014), explores the weight of colonialism through images of the architecture of that city and portraits of passersby.
+It was published by Yale University Press.
+Alan Thomas wrote about this work in Places Journal.